 Medical Editor: Melissa Conrad Stöppler, MD

 Phenergan (promethazine HCI) is an antihistamine used to treat nausea and vomiting related to certain conditions (e.g., motion sickness, before/after surgery).
-It is also used to treat allergic symptoms such as rash, itching, and runny nose.
-Phenergan is available as a generic drug, and is usually taken four times daily as needed or as directed by your doctor.
-The most common side effects of Phenergan are drowsiness, dizziness, or anxiety.
+Phenergan is also used to treat allergic symptoms such as rash, itching, and runny nose.
+The brand name Phenergan is discontinued in the U.S. Phenergan is available as a generic drug.
+Common side effects of Phenergan (promethazine HCI) include

-Drug interactions and warnings include: Concomitant use of other agents with anticholinergic properties should be undertaken with caution.
+The dose of Phenergan to treat allergies is 25 mg taken before retiring.
+The adult dose of Phenergan to treat motion sickness is 25 mg taken twice daily.
+The dose of Phenergan for the active therapy of nausea and vomiting in children or adults is 25 mg.
+Phenergan may interact with cold or allergy medicine, sedatives, narcotics, sleeping pills, muscle relaxers, seizure medications, antidepressants, anxiety medicines, lithium, atropine, belladonna, benztropine, dimenhydrinate, methscopolamine, scopolamine, blood pressure medications, blood thinners, bronchodilators, bladder or urinary medications, MAO inhibitors, medicines to treat Parkinson's disease, restless leg syndrome medications, medicines to treat pituitary gland tumor, or medicines to treat stomach ulcer or irritable bowel syndrome.
+Tell your doctor all medications and supplements you use.
 Phenergan Tablets and Suppositories should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 It is not known whether Phenergan is excreted in human milk.
 Because of the potential for serious adverse reactions in nursing infants from Phenergan Tablets and Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Our Phenergan Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.